 Call for pilot projects on data sharing applications

+The call has been closed 29 September 2023.
 The guidelines of this call have been amended on 9 March 2023.
 The submission deadline for the funding applications has been changed.
 From 28 November 2022 onwards, the submission period will be continuous.
 Instead of the previously announced three application rounds, applicants can submit their proposals at any time up to 29 September 2023, 16.00 (EEST).
 The funding applications will be evaluated on a first come, first served basis and applicants will be contacted within 20 working days.
 In addition, information has been added stating that pilots awarded EUR 50,000 of funding may apply for additional funding of EUR 100,000 later if the project reaches a higher level of maturity.

 What is it about?